Repair Procedures — Eleven Walkthroughs That Cover 90% of the Work

 Pull the spring pin and slide the handle off the input shaft.
 Stow it; you'll re-fit it on the new winch.

 Snap a photo of the winch's orientation before you remove anything.
-The MX has four mounting bolts (1/4-20 typical).
+The MX mounts with four bolts through the winch flange into the mast weldment — identify the actual fastener size on your unit before selecting a socket (commonly 5/16-18 or 3/8-16 Grade 8 on current production; older units may use 1/4-20).
 Loosen all four before fully removing any one.

 Support the winch with one hand as the last bolt comes free — it weighs ~6 lb.
 Set aside.

 Check the bracket bore for elongated holes (sign of a previous overload event).
 Clean any corrosion off the mating surface.
+Also inspect the mast web where the mount attaches for hairline cracks radiating from the bolt holes — a hidden crack there is often the real cause of a “bad winch” complaint.
 The new winch must seat flat or it will load the mounting bolts in shear.

 Re-install the handle and verify smooth rotation through the full range with no load.
 Then route a new cable per Procedure 01 from step 5 onward.